 A method claiming “one size fits all”, is normally pointing at common organisational symptoms on a very high level far away from the root causes, meaning the methods do not have a clue about organisational root causes.
 The picture above shows that the three different companies (A, B and C) can have different root causes to the same high-level symptoms that a method claims to solve.
 So, when company B, tries to copy company A’s method that successfully dissolved all the root causes for company A, the failure is inevitable with no progress at all, since no one of company B’s root causes are dissolved when using the copied method from company A. When company C, with extreme problems, copies company A’s method, company C becomes a little better, but probably not much, since many root causes still remain.
 Added can also be that if the method is introduced in the organisation together with other organisational changes that actually are dissolving some root causes, the result can be better than above, but once again only by luck, since trying to fix symptoms are impossible.
 Remember that the author of the method has no clue about organisational root causes at all, otherwise that for sure had been clearly stated.
 This is the problem with all commercialised methods so far, no one talks about root causes.
 Here below is an easy example of the same companies as above, with a picture showing the many different root causes to queues, here is the pdf file, queues of planned activities different root causes.

-Many of the self-caused problems are normally referred to as wicked problems, or intractable problems as Dave Snowden prefers to call them.
-And since self-caused problems are unsolvable symptoms, this means that we can directly neither do safe-to-fail experiments with multiple, oblique or contrary experiments, nor use set-based design, nor focus on extending the problem definitions phase (to avoid premature convergence; note that not even an eternal extension can solve a symptom, meaning indirectly that the convergence is premature anyway ;-)), nor situational mapping to nudge people in the right directions, nor change the constraint structure, etc. And since symptoms are unsolvable, they are also uncategorizable (or non-contextual, i.e., meaning also that no one can be the owner, as Dr. Ackoff stated it) and this indirectly means that we do not know what method to use; we need to find the root cause(s) first to be able to categorise and choose method.
+Many of the built-in problems are normally referred to as wicked problems, or intractable problems as Dave Snowden prefers to call them.
+And since built-in problems are insolvable symptoms, this means that we can directly neither do safe-to-fail experiments with multiple, oblique or contrary experiments, nor use set-based design, nor focus on extending the problem definitions phase (to avoid premature convergence; note that not even an eternal extension can solve a symptom, meaning indirectly that the convergence is premature anyway ;-)), nor situational mapping to nudge people in the right directions, nor change the constraint structure, etc. And since symptoms are insolvable, they are also uncategorizable (acontextual, i.e., meaning also that no one can be the owner, as Dr. Ackoff stated it) and this indirectly means that there is no method to use for their solution; we frankly need to find the root cause(s) first to be able to categorise and choose method.
 And all symptoms together definitely give a mess, a system of problems, as Ackoff would have put it.
 This also means that symptoms for sure will stand the wicked problem characterisation test*****.

-Trying to categorise lead us to a catch with both Smalley’s and Snowden’s thinking, since they go directly to categorisation of the problems, without analysing if the problem is self-caused or non-self-caused.
-And a self-caused problem as we have seen above, can never be categorised, since it is only an unsolvable symptom that not even rocket science can solve.
-Cynefin™ Framework’s Confused domain (former Disorder) is of course a good start because we cannot ontologically categorise a self-caused problem.
-Without asking why? on it (as we need as stated above), we can therefore never find its root cause(s), meaning we can never find a solution to it.
-When we instead, by asking multiple why?, finally find the root cause(s) to our self-caused problem, their solutions on the other hand are a new systems design of the organization, see this blog post about the theory behind SPPA and SOSD.
+Trying to categorise lead us to a catch with both Smalley’s and Snowden’s thinking, since they go directly to categorisation of the problems.
+But a problem as we have seen above, can never be categorised, since it is only an insolvable symptom that not even rocket science can solve.
+Cynefin™ Framework’s Confused domain (former Disorder) is of course a good start because we cannot ontologically categorise a problem.
+Without asking “why?” on it (as we need as stated above), we can therefore never find its root cause(s), meaning we can never find a solution to it.
+When we instead, by asking multiple “why?”, finally find the root cause(s) to built-in problem, their solutions on the other hand are a new systems design of the organization if it is a built-in problem, see this blog post about the theory behind SPPA and SOSD.

 But we still have one thing we first of all need to do when we encounter a problem, even if it is normally easy to understand.
-We need to be able to distinguish if it is a self- caused or non-self-caused problem.
-Fortunately, this is simply to ask why? we have the problem.
-If we cannot find any answer to our why?, then it is just to solve it since it is a non-self-caused problem, i.e., do the what? to do according to if it is simple, complicated or complex.
+We need to be able to distinguish if it is a built-in, a normal problem, or an activity to solve.
+Fortunately, this is simply to ask “why?”.
+If it is not a problem, i.e., we cannot find any answer to our “why?”, then it is just to solve it, and when it is a built-in problem, we need to change our way of working as well, to not get the same problem repeated forever.

-The visual problems we can see in our organisations are almost always symptoms, and symptoms means that our visual problems are self-caused problems according to above, i.e., caused by ourselves.
-This should be no surprise since we made the organisation ourselves, so if it does not work as expected, there is no one other to blame.
-Self- caused problems means that we need to ask multiple why? every time we find a symptom, and we cannot stop until we find the root cause(s) to our visual problems.
+The visual problems we can see in our organisations are almost always symptoms, and symptoms means that our visual problems, i.e., caused by ourselves, either built-in or normal problems.
+In the case of built-in problems, and since we know have the knowledge, this should be no surprise since we made the organisation ourselves, so if it does not work as expected, there is no one other to blame.
+Problems means that we need to ask multiple “why?” every time we find them to not only connect them to each other, but we can neither stop until we find the root cause(s) to all our visual problems.
 Since only dissolution of the root causes can dissolve the symptoms, a dissolved root cause is the truth.
 This also means that if we try to solve symptoms directly, that means indirectly a “lie”, since symptoms cannot be solved.
 Most probably, the intention of people that convince us that their solution of a problem (symptom) is correct, are (mostly) sincere, but even if they are innocent, the solution is still impossible and therefore a “lie”.
 In Swedish the expression “killgissa” (literal translation to English is “man guessing” (mansplaining is different)) comes to one’s mind, which means that we are talking about things we actually do not know if they are correct or not.
 People that are “man guessing” seldom have a second thought or critical thinking, the answer comes to fast and they are very convincing.
 This means that dissolving root causes is a Walk in the Park, while solving symptoms with a method or framework (panaceas according to Ackoff) is a Walk in the Dark, since it is obviously totally out of Control trying to do the impossible.
 This is the reason why Ackoff talked about panacea peddlers.
 Here is a picture describing symptoms, root causes and their relation, and here is the .pdf file, symptoms and root causes:

 If we anyway try to solve symptoms, more intractable symptoms will appear, at any time (can also be years later) and anywhere in our organisation.
 Especially existing root causes that generate symptoms over the whole organisation are really nasty if they remain for a long time, due to people trying to solve the symptoms.
 Not to mention all time our people are wasting when they are trying to solve symptoms, and most of the time also the same symptoms, but at different places in the organisation.
 Much ado about nothing.